manjunathc/udacity-driveless-car-program/p9-CarND-PID-Control-Project/writeup.md

 ## Rubric Point : Describe the effect each of the P, I, D components had in your implementation.

 **Student describes the effect of the P, I, D component of the PID algorithm in their implementation.
-Is it what you expected?Visual aids are encouraged, i.e. record of a small video of the car in the simulator and describe what each component is set to.**
+Is it what you expected?
+Visual aids are encouraged, i.e. record of a small video of the car in the simulator and describe what each component is set to.**

 **Videos are created for each values**